gosirys/Posts/README.md

 ## [01.
 Turning a Blind SQLi into Union-based with a 2-in-1 Payload](https://github.com/gosirys/Posts/blob/master/Turning-a-Blind-SQLi-into-Union-based-with-a-2-in-1-Payload.md)
 How not being lucid made me want to turn and exploit an SQL Injection from Boolean-Blind to Union-based by crafting a 2-in-1 Payload.

-The exploit was accomplished by leveraging a first SQL Injection to alter and weaponize the output of the first vulnerable into a carrier for a 2nd SQL Injection on a second vulnerable query all through a single injection point (parameter) - hence the *2-in-1 Payload*.
+The exploit was accomplished by leveraging a first SQL Injection to alter and weaponize the output of the first vulnerable query into a carrier for a 2nd SQL Injection on a 2nd query all through a single injection point (parameter) - hence the *2-in-1 Payload*.

 ## Next in line: Chaining multiple vulnerabilies to get RCE on a Commercial Software via Black-Box Testing